Particular/docs.particular.net/nservicebus/upgrades/5to6-recoverability.md

 In NServiceBus 5 all messages scheduled for delayed retry where forwarded to `.Retries` queue.
 In version 6 this queue is no longer used, however it is possible that after upgrading from version 5 the queue will contain unprocessed messages.

 To prevent message loss, version 6 runs a dedicated receiver that processes any messages left in `.Retries` queue.
 The receiver is enabled by default.
-It is safe to disable it and delete `.Retries` queue if the endpoint did not use Second Level Retries or after upgrade when the queue is empty.
+It is safe to disable it and delete `.Retries` queue if the endpoint did not use Delayed Retries or after upgrade when the queue is empty.

 The `.Retries` queue receiver can be disabled via code API.